Hasselblad X1D vs Leica S Typ 007

-The Hasselblad X1D-50c and the Leica S (Typ 007) are two professional cameras that were announced, respectively, in June 2016 and September 2014.
+The Hasselblad X1D-50c and the Leica S (Typ 007) are two professional cameras that were revealed to the public, respectively, in June 2016 and September 2014.
 The X1D is a mirrorless interchangeable lens camera, while the S Typ 007 is a DSLR.
 Both cameras are equipped with a medium format sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Leica provides 37.5 MP.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Leica provides 37.5 MP.

 An illustration of the physical size and weight of the Hasselblad X1D and the Leica S Typ 007 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X1D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is notably larger (31 percent) than the Hasselblad X1D.
 Moreover, the S Typ 007 is substantially heavier (74 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.